knowledgesystems/knowledgesystems-k8s-deployment/oncokb/README.md

 - The caching on boot takes quite a while which is why we need the long livenessProbe/readinessProbe.

 ## OncoKB Public Redis
+We currently only use Redis Cluster in production.

 ## Sentinel
 ### Install
 ####  With AOF persistence